yonkov/estera/readme.txt

 = Does this theme support any plugins? =

-Estera includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Estera works with the most popular plugins and includes built-in support for WooCommerce, Infinite Scroll in Jetpack, Mailchimp for WordPress and YITH Wishlist.

 == Changelog ==